JakubBartoszewicz/DeePaC-Live/README.md

 docker run -it -v $(pwd):/deepac -u $(id -u):$(id -g) --rm --gpus all dacshpi/deepaclive:0.3.2-gpu bash
 ```

-The image ships the main `deepac` package along with the `deepac-vir` and `deepac-strain` plugins.
-See the basic usage guide below for more deepac commands.
+The image ships `deepaclive` and the main `deepac` package along the `deepac-vir` and `deepac-strain` plugins.
+See the basic usage guide below for more deepaclive commands.

 Optional: download and compile the latest deepac-live custom models:
 ```